netzke/netzke-core/README.md

 ## Client-server interaction

 Communication between the client class and the corresponding server class is done by means of defining *endpoints*.
-By defining an endpoint on the server, the client class automatically gets a method that is used to call the server.
+By defining an endpoint on the server, the client class automatically gets access to an equally named method that calls the server.

 ### Calling an endpoint from client class